jashrana/jashrana/README.md

 ### 👋 Hello there!
-Me, I'm Jash P. Rana.
+I'm Jash P. Rana.
-### 🌱 I'm now working on a computer vision thesis that is relevant to radiology images as I graduate with a Master's degree in Computer Science - Artificial Intelligence.
+### 🌱 I'm currently working on a computer vision thesis that is relevant to radiology images as I graduate with a Master's degree in Computer Science - Artificial Intelligence.
 ### 👀 Interested in Data Science, Machine Learning, Deep Learning, Natural Language Processing, and Computer Vision.
 ### 👯 Looking for a job in the data science and artificial intelligence fields to work with others and contribute to a sustainable future with AI.
 ### 📫 Let's connect on LinkedIn: https://www.linkedin.com/in/jashprana/